 But more importantly they just never sounded right, particularly through the lower mids and bass, which always sounded a little vague, and wooly, with instrument detail and tonality somewhat obfuscated.
 And the highs lacked the air and resolution for the A7 to be suitable in something of a ‘high-end’ system.
 A fun speaker, and certainly a contender for someone with a much larger listening space and perhaps the patience to do some experimentation with super tweeters and crossover work, but ultimately just not for me.

 Thanks for reading, please comment below and stay tuned.

 UPDATE November 26 2022

 When I owned the Valencias a few months back, the best results I had were with the passive crossovers removed and the speakers driven actively via the Lyngdorf TDAi 2170, using the digital crossover function in the Lyngdorf.
 This has proven to be the case too, with the Altec Lansing VOTT A7.
-Removing the crossovers from the A7s results in a heightened sense of transparency and resolution, indicating that the crossovers would benefit from a ‘refresh’, in the way of new caps and perhaps better inductors.
-The bass response sans XO is also significantly improved.
-The whole presentation is far better from the A7 in active mode, as it had been with the Altec Valencia.
-Refreshing the XO is a very straightforward task as it’s a very simple design.
+Removing the crossovers from the A7s results in improved transparency and resolution, but that’s normal for most speakers with a passive crossover network.
+The bass response sans XO is also improved somewhat.
+The whole presentation is far better from the A7 in active mode, as it had been with the Altec Valencia, but that comes at a significant hardware cost.
+Refreshing the XO might help a little and it’s is a very straightforward task as it’s a very simple design.
 A couple of new caps per side is probably all it needs.